LAVI9966/LAVI9966/README.md

 # 🧙‍♂️ About Me

-> *"Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+> *"The code works?
+Don't touch it!
+The code doesn't work?
+Also don't touch it!"*

-I'm a passionate **Full Stack Developer** who lives and breathes code.
-When I'm not crafting elegant solutions to complex problems, you'll find me exploring new technologies, contributing to open-source, or mentoring the next generation of developers.
+I'm a passionate **Full Stack Developer** currently pursuing my B.Tech in Computer Science and Engineering at Acropolis Institute of Technology & Research (RGPV).
+When I'm not crafting elegant solutions to complex problems, you'll find me exploring new technologies, creating MERN stack projects, or helping fellow developers overcome challenges.

-- 🔭 Currently building: **[Your Awesome Project]**
+- 🔭 Currently working as: **Frontend Developer Intern at Software Giant**
-- 🌱 Currently mastering: **[Cutting-edge Tech]**
+- 🌱 Currently mastering: **Next.js, Python**
-- 👯 Looking to collaborate on: **Open Source & Innovative Projects**
+- 👯 Looking to collaborate on: **MERN Stack Projects**
-- 💬 Ask me about: **Anything Tech-related, I'm happy to help!**
+- 💬 Ask me about: **React, Node.js, Express, MongoDB, AWS**
-- ⚡ Fun fact: **[Something Unique About You]**
+- ⚡ Fun fact: **I'm a meme lover and video game enthusiast!**

 ---